TOHAN: A One-step Approach towards Few-shot Hypothesis Adaptation: Target-Oriented Hypothesis Adaptation Network for FHA Problem

-In this section, we propose a powerful one-step approach: \emph{target orientated hypothesis adaptation network} (TOHAN, see Figure~\ref{fig: model}).
-TOHAN can generate data that are highly compatible with both source classifier and target classifier and adapt the knowledge of these data to target domain gradually.
+This section presents a powerful one-step approach: \emph{target-oriented hypothesis adaptation network} (TOHAN, see Figure~\ref{fig: model}).
+TOHAN can generate data that are highly compatible with both the source classifier and target classifier and adapt the knowledge of these data to the target domain gradually.

-\paragraph{Intermediate domain generation.} The first step of TOHAN is to generate intermediate domain data (see Figure~\ref{fig: model}a).
-We input Gaussian random noise \emph{z} to a generator $G_n$ (taking the $n^{th}$ class for an example), then the generator outputs the generated data.
-We aim to generate data satisfying two conditions: (1) the generated data $G_n(z)$ can be correctly classified by the given source classifier \emph{$f_s=h_s\circ g_s$}, and (2) $G_n(z)$ becomes closer to target domain with training procedure going on.
-Thus, there are two loss functions regarding to the intermediate domain generation.
-The first one is introduced below.
+\paragraph{Intermediate domain generation.} The first step of TOHAN is to generate the intermediate domain data (Figure~\ref{fig: model}a).
+We input Gaussian random noise \emph{z} to a generator $G_n$ (taking the $n^{th}$ class for an example), then the generator outputs generated data.
+We aim to generate data satisfying (1) the generated data $G_n(z)$ can be correctly classified by the given source classifier \emph{$f_s=h_s\circ g_s$}, and (2) $G_n(z)$ becomes closer to the target domain with training procedure going on.
+Thus, there are two loss functions regarding the intermediate domain generation.
+The first one is as follows.

 Without loss of the generality, we assume $G_n(z)$ generates $B$ images, where $B$ is the batchsize in the training process of TOHAN.
 When $G_n(z)$ is inputted to the source-domain classifier \emph{$f_s$}, we will obtain an $B\times N$ matrix $\mathbf{G}_n^M$, where the $i^{th}$ row in $\mathbf{G}_n^M$ represents probability of the $i^{th}$ generated image belonging to each class.
 Thus, the $n^{th}$ column in $\mathbf{G}_n^M$ represents the probability that the $B$ generated images belongs to the $n^{th}$ class, and we denote the $n^{th}$ column in $\mathbf{G}_n^M$ as $l_n$.
 Since $G_n(z)$ aims to generate data belonging to the $n^{th}$ class, we should update parameters of $\mathbf{G}_n^M$ to make each element in $l_n$ close to $1$.
 Namely, the first loss function to train the $G_n$ can be defined as